Elections in Vermont: Administration

 The U.S. state of Vermont holds its state general elections on the first Tuesday after the first Monday in November (better known as Election Day) in even-numbered years.
 As a result of this, general elections in Vermont systematically coincide with the biennial Elections in the United States.

 Vermont has 150 seats in its House of Representatives, and 30 seats in its Senate.

-An apparent election loser, behind by 2% or less of the total votes cast, may request a recount.
+If the election has an apparent loser, behind by 2% or less of the total votes cast, may request a recount.

 Immediately after an election, the poll officers in each town or city tally the ballots and municipal clerks report totals to the Vermont Secretary of State and the respective county clerk.
 County clerks would be involved in official recounts under the jurisdiction of the Superior Court.

 Individuals may hold two or more sub-county-level offices concurrently should they win election to such.
 Countywide, legislature and higher officeholders may hold no more than one concurrent municipal-level office.